Action on Disability youth service supports young disabled people from 11-25 to have fun, learn new skills and challenge themselves.

 The AoD Youth club is a drop-in group.
 (No transport available)

 This group is for young people aged 13-25.
-The group meets at Action on Disability on Thursday evenings from 5:00pm to 8.00pm.
+The group meets at Cambridge School on term time Thursdays from 4:30pm to 7:30pm.

 Young disabled people are offered opportunity and choice leading to independence through drop-in and programmed youth provision.
-Regular activities include: pool, table football, computers and art.
+Regular activities might include: cooking, music, circus skills, & digital media.
 There is also a focus project that runs throughout the course of the term based on young peoples interests.

 Cambridge School, 61 Bryony Road, W12 0SP

 Previous projects include;

 For a link to a campaign that young people put together to combat blue badge crime!

 A film project that explored the impact that gang culture has on young disabled people!
 Spot the difference!?!
 This film won a Rain Dance award.